 I am a qualified, registered and experienced Psychodynamic counsellor able to work with a wide range of presenting issues, including, but not limited to, abuse (sexual, emotional, domestic, financial, institutional or physical), trauma, suicide and self harm, addictions (including sex and porn addiction), anxiety (including panic attacks), divorce, separation, betrayal.

 Psychodynamic therapy works by exploring how your personality together with your life experiences influence your thoughts, feelings, behaviour and relationships.
 This will enhance your understanding of yourself and so promote the capacity for positive change.

 I am also a trained and registered LINK Barnardo's Approved Adoption Counsellor.

 How it works:

-We agree on a specified time and place for an initial consultation, which can take up to 1.5 hours, and which will give you the opportunity to tell me about yourself and what has brought you to seek counselling.
+We agree on a specified time and place for an initial consultation, which usually takes about an hour and is an opportunity for you to tell me about yourself and what has brought you to seek counselling.
 I will explain to you how I work and we will then think about how you would like to proceed.

-If, between us, we decide that this is the right approach for you, we will agree on a regular once weekly day and time.
-Each session will be be 50 mins long.
+If, between us, we decide that this is the right approach for you, we will agree on a regular once weekly day and time with each session being 50 minutes long.